 I have over 2 years of quantitative research experience.
 I presented my research at conferences in London, Berlin, and Paris.
 I also have over 2 years professional experience in digital communications.

-Research interests: strategy, organisation studies, economic sociology, start-ups, business and governments, computational research methods
+Research interests: economic sociology, organisations, networks and computational research methods